vania-varbanova/Group5FinalProject/README.md

 # WEare Social Testing Project

 This repository contains automated tests for the social media platform "WEare Social".
-The tests are written in Postman for API testing, Rest Assured for integration testing, and Selenium WebDriver for UI testing.

 ## Table of Contents